broadinstitute/2022_PERISCOPE/README.md

 ##### Cell Painting
 Within each plate folder, Cell Painting images are organized into a single folder labeled 20X_CP_${plate}.
 Each 6-well plate contains images from 1364 (for A549 screen) or 1332 (for HeLa screen) sites for each well.
-There is 1 .nd2 file per site with five fluorescent images (DAPI, GFP, A594, Cy5, 750) corresonding to the cell painting images.
+There is 1 .nd2 file per site with five fluorescent images (DAPI, GFP, A594, Cy5, 750) corresponding to the cell painting images.
 Sites have a 10% overlap.

 ##### Barcoding